clacassa/Game-of-Life/README.md

 ## Features

-The followging features are currently implemented in GoL Lab :
+The followging actions are currently implemented in GoL Lab :

 | Action                | Shortcut         | Description |
 | --------------------- | ---------------- | ----------- |